-There are three convention committees according to LP Bylaws Article 11.
-These committees include the Bylaws and Rules Committee, the Platform Committee and the Credentials Committee.
+There are three committees which report to the convention according to LP Bylaws Article 11.
+These committees are the Bylaws and Rules Committee, the Platform Committee and the Credentials Committee.
+The committee members listed below reflect the information available at the time of publication, however more updated information may be available here on the LP website: www.lp.org/lp-committees